nicoburkart/nextjs-crypto-jumpstart/README.md

 --- Web3:

-Change name of app in WalletLinkConnector
+Change name of app in WalletLinkConnector in wagmi.service.ts Change InfuraID for WalletConnectConnector in wagmi.service.ts
-Change AlchemyID/InfuraID for

 ## Deploy